CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 • Now press ENTER

-You will see the programm count very fast a few numbers for each port, and then display the word "GOOD!" for a second.
-The number shouldn't count much further than 150 or 160.
-If the count goes further up, then check, whether the trimmer is really set fully clockwise, and repeat the procedure.
+You will see how the program very quickly counts up a number from 0 for each port and then displays the word "GOOD!" for one second.
+The number should not count much further than 150 or 160.
+If the count keeps going up, check that the trimmer is really set fully clockwise and repeat the process.

 The values are stored in the non-volatile memory.
 Usually this has to be done only once after you mounted the module into your rack.
 If environmental conditions change (temperature, moisture) or if the module is connected to a different power supply or run only via USB, then re-doing this procedure is recommended.